Student Budgeting Tips

 - Create a budget.
 This is an important step towards becoming financially responsible and helps you reach your savings goals.

 - Know your habits.
 To create a budget you first need to know where your money goes.
 Keep track of all your expenses for a month.
 Use a student budgeting worksheet or computer program (like Excel).
-Check out our budget planner.

 - Get it together.
 Most of the information needed to draft a budget is readily available.
 Collect pay stubs, tax returns, utility bills, credit card statements, loan statements, receipts, insurance bills, etc., to help get you started.